ucb-stat133/stat133-fall-2017/hws/up02-vector-basics.md

 The first step is to inspect the data.
 This is actullay the *first contact* stage.
 And to be honest, most of the work you do in this stage never gets reported.
 But this does not mean that it is worthless or less important.
 Here are various questions for you to consider while "getting to know the data":

--   Make sure you have all the objects described in the data disctionary.
+-   Make sure you have all the objects described in the data dictionary.
 -   What class of objects are in the file?
 -   Are there any vectors, factors, lists?
 -   What flavor is each vector (i.e. variable)?